ThatGenZGamer48/BrainWiz-DiscordPyBot/README.md

 [Invite Bot Link](<https://discord.com/api/oauth2/authorize?client_id=799247206829654036&permissions=8&scope=bot>)
 You can invite the bot using this link above!

 ## DO NOT EDIT THE CODE OF THIS BOT!
+ALSO THIS BOT WONT WORK IF YOU COPY EVERYTHING AND RUN IT!
+I HAVE REMOVED THE TOKEN AND THE CONFIG FILE